gamedevcincy/constitution/Constitution.md

 2. The GameDev Group will serve students at the University of Cincinnati and other interested persons in the Cincinnati community.

-3. The GameDev Group is chartered by the ACM.

 ### Article III: Membership

-1. Membership in the Student GameDev Group shall be open to all ACM members and nonmembers that are also University of Cincinnati students.
+1. Membership in the Student GameDev Group shall be open to all University of Cincinnati students.

 2. Voting membership in the Student GameDev Group shall be granted to chapter members that have attended at least two meetings, excluding officer elections.